 Although this also depends on the needs of the parent as some parents may want a 1 hour home tutoring while some parent wants 2 hours and some other parents wanting you to teach their children all the subjects.

-However, this maybe be the most important thing is that you should be able to bargain well and make every agreement to your favor.
+However, this may be the most important thing is that you should be able to bargain well and make every agreement in your favor.

 Many years ago I learned music just for pleasure.
 I never knew it will one day become a source of income but now it is.
 The pupil I teach now enjoys tutoring on other subjects and also loves my tutoring on music since I started teaching him.

 There are days for mathematics and English language and we have days for music and every month end I smile to the bank.